Klaus Koschorke

-Klaus Koschorke (born 13 April 1948) is a German historian of Christianity and was a Professor of Early and Global History of Christianity at the University of Munich in Germany from 1993 to 2013.
+Klaus Koschorke (born 13 April 1948) is a German historian of Christianity and was a Professor of Early and Global History of Christianity at LMU Munich in Germany from 1993 to 2013.

 Biography

-After studying Protestant theology in Berlin, Heidelberg, Edinburgh, Tübingen and Heidelberg from 1967–1973, Klaus Koschorke completed his doctoral degree in Heidelberg in 1976 with a dissertation on the newly discovered Coptic-Gnostic texts from Nag Hammadi.
-He was a research assistant in Heidelberg and assistant professor in Bern, where he qualified as a university lecturer in 1991 with his habilitation thesis on 4th century Greek ecclesiology (Basil of Caesarea).
+After studying Protestant theology at the Humboldt University of Berlin, the University of Edinburgh, the University of Tübingen, and Heidelberg University from 1967 to 1973, Klaus Koschorke completed his doctoral degree at Heidelberg University in 1976 with a dissertation on the newly discovered Coptic-Gnostic texts from Nag Hammadi.
+He was a research assistant at Heidelberg University and assistant professor at the University of Bern, where he qualified as a university lecturer in 1991 with his habilitation thesis on 4th century Greek ecclesiology (Basil of Caesarea).
 Also during this time he held guest professorships and teaching positions in Switzerland and in Asia (foremost in Sri Lanka, 1982/3).